mnot/I-D/structured-headers/draft.md

 Note that empty header field values are not allowed by the syntax, and therefore will be considered errors.

+# Parsing Requirements for Textual Headers {#text}

+When a receiving implementation parses textual HTTP header fields (e.g., in HTTP/1 or HTTP/2) that are known to be Structured Headers, it is important that care be taken, as there are a number of edge cases that can cause interoperability or even security problems.
+This section specifies the algorithm for doing so.

+Given an ASCII string input_string that represents the chosen header's field-value, return the parsed header value.
+Note that input_string may incorporate multiple header lines combined into one comma-separated field-value, as per {{?RFC7230}}, Section 3.2.2.

+1. Discard any OWS from the beginning of input_string.
+2. If the field-value is defined to be a dictionary, return the result of Parsing a Dictionary from Textual heaers ({{dictionary}}).
+3. If the field-value is defined to be a list, return the result of Parsing a List from Textual Headers ({{list}}).
+4. Otherwise, return the result of Parsing an Item from Textual Headers ({{item}}).

+Note that in the case of lists and dictionaries, this has the effect of combining multiple instances of the header field into one.
+However, for singular items, it has the effect of selecting the first value and ignoring any subsequent instances of the field, as well as extraneous text after the item.

+Additionally, note that the effect of the parsing algorithms as specified is generally intolerant of syntax errors; if one is encountered, the typical response is to throw an error, thereby discarding the entire header field value.

 # Structured Header Data Types {#types}

 This section defines the abstract value types that can be composed into Structured Headers, along with the textual HTTP serialisations of them.